Masks are still required in the DRC, even while optional on campus. Please put on a mask before entering the office.

 Testing Hours: Monday – Friday: 8 AM – 5 PM

 Evening Testing: Available by appointment– please email firstname.lastname@example.org

-BC’s Final Exam Schedule for assistance in scheduling your final exams.
+You can use the BC’s Final Exam Schedule or check your syllabus for assistance in scheduling your final exams.

 Information for Students: